pupil-labs/gaze-control/README.md

 Gaze Control is primarily developed and tested for **Windows 11**, but it also works on Windows 10 and MacOS.
 There are currently known issues when running on Linux.

+When running Windows, in the `Display` settings under `Scale & Layout`, the `Scale` value needs to be set to `100%`.
+This is not ideal as it might make UI elements smaller than desired, which makes it more difficult to interact with them and we will fix this in the future.
+For now, it's a requirement though.

 **Python 3.10+** is required.

 To be successful with Gaze Control, you need to use it with a sufficiently **large monitor**.
 We recommend ~24-26 inches.